-Life might well be pretty sweet for Hoffenheim's Nico Schulz right now, having emerged as Germany's first-choice left-back in recent months, but it has not always been the case for a player who has had to bide his time en route to the top.
+Life might well be pretty sweet for Borussia Dortmund newcomer Nico Schulz right now, having emerged as Germany's first-choice left-back in recent months, but it has not always been the case for a player who has had to bide his time en route to the top.

 That in itself is somewhat surprising, given that he was courted by big European clubs as a teenager.
 He turned down several lucrative offers to go professional abroad, having been determined to make the grade at his hometown club Hertha Berlin, who he joined as a seven-year-old in 2000.

 That wish was fulfilled in August 2010 when he made his first-team debut for the Old Lady in Bundesliga 2 at the age of 17 against Rot-Weiß Oberhausen.
 So impressive was he that then coach Markus Babbel fielded him a further 20 times during that 2010/11 season.

 By that time, Schulz had already overcome a debilitating bout of glandular fever that kept him out of action for several months and, having represented Germany at every youth category from U15 onwards, stated that his long-term objective was "to play for the senior national team".

 So how did it take until 9 September 2018, when he was 25, for that to happen?
 Well, Schulz did not play in Germany's top-flight until the 2013/14 season, a factor that undoubtedly played its part.
 And after establishing himself as a respected Bundesliga player over the next two campaigns – earning himself a move to Borussia Mönchengladbach in summer 2015 – he then sustained a cruciate ligament tear that kept him sidelined for the best part of a year.